My Research

 Background & Motivation

-Sri Lanka is a multi-lingual nation where language is key in communication, governance, education and delivery of services to the people.
-Sinhala and Tamil are considered official languages however its main users belong to different ethnic groups.
-Monolingual speech represents a high percentage of the population, and this tendency frequently results in the breakdown of communication (both in the formal and informal contexts).
+Sri Lanka is a multi-lingual nation where language is key in communication, governance, education, and delivery of services.
+Sinhala and Tamil are official languages, yet their main users belong to different ethnic groups.
+Monolingual speech represents a high percentage of the population, leading frequently to a breakdown of communication.

 Research Challenges

-Major limitation of the research in Sinhala and Tamil speech translation system constructs is creating of large dataset of high-quality annotations.
-The fact that they are low-resource languages means that they do not have adequate digital infrastructure to develop stable AI models of Automatic Speech Recognition (ASR), Machine Translation (MT), and Text-to-Speech (TTS).
-The consequences of this are tools that are not as precise and in many cases do not reflect the depth and breadth of these languages.
+The major limitation in building Sinhala and Tamil speech translation systems is creating large datasets of high-quality annotations.
+As low-resource languages, they lack the digital infrastructure needed to develop stable models of Automatic Speech Recognition (ASR), Machine Translation (MT), and Text-to-Speech (TTS).